Markets

 Source: TradingView

-Over the coming week, the SGD INR forecast is shaped by near-term positioning around the lower institutional projections for end of December 2025.
+Over the coming week, the SGD INR forecast is shaped by near-term positioning around the lower institutional projections for the end of December 2025.
 Credit Agricole’s late-December projection near 67.72, alongside ING’s 68.85, suggests that downside probes remain plausible despite the current spot near 70.37.

 For the next month, January 2026, the SGD to INR exchange rate forecast leans toward stabilization rather than acceleration.
-ING’s March outlook at 68.60 and MUFG’s 68.32 indicates a consolidation phase as markets absorb policy clarity from both MAS and RBI.
+ING’s March outlook at 68.60 and MUFG’s 68.32 indicate a consolidation phase as markets absorb policy clarity from both MAS and RBI.
 DBS’s higher March projection near 71.26 caps the upside reference for bullish scenarios.

 Looking months ahead into late March and early June of 2026, institutional forecasts begin to diverge more clearly.
 Credit Agricole’s June projection at 67.05 contrasts with DBS’s notably higher 72.06, reflecting differing assumptions around USD/INR strength.
-ING and MUFG cluster between 68.22 and 69.38, suggesting that the market consensus still favors moderate SGD strength without aggressive repricing.
+ING and MUFG cluster between 68.22 and 69.38, suggesting the market consensus still favors moderate SGD strength rather than aggressive repricing.

-Extending toward next September, the forecast spread widens further.
+As we extend toward next September, the forecast spread widens further.
 Credit Agricole projects 66.35, while DBS advances to 73.47, marking one of the widest forecast gaps in the table.
 ING and Westpac settle closer to 67.83 and 67.72, indicating expectations of renewed INR stability.
 This dispersion implies that the SGD to INR trend forecast over six months will be highly sensitive to global risk sentiment.

-Below we summarize some institutional projections for the SGD to INR pair in each long-term year.
+Below, we summarize some institutional projections for the SGD to INR pair in each long-term year.
 We use the indirect SGD/INR numbers from USD/ INR forecast and SGD/USD.

-DBS returns to a high SGD reading near 73.17 for December 2028 while Westpac projects roughly 60.32 in March and June 2028.
+DBS returns to a high SGD reading near 73.17 for December 2028, while Westpac projects roughly 60.32 in March and June 2028.
 Those two clusters create a clear bifurcation.
 The SGD to INR forecast 2028 will therefore be shaped by the persistence of post-cycle global liquidity and India’s external financing needs.

 If India’s external position tightens, the pair could drift toward DBS’s range.
 If India posts unexpectedly strong external receipts and stable policy, Westpac’s lower outcomes become feasible.